Amersham Town F.C.: History

-Despite finishing second-from-bottom of Division Two in 2003–04, the club were promoted to Division One as the division was short of teams and they were one of the few clubs in Division Two to have floodlights, a requirement to meet the ground grading criteria.
+Despite finishing second-from-bottom of Division Two in 2003–04, Amersham were promoted to Division One as the division was short of clubs and they were one of the few in Division Two to have floodlights, a requirement to meet the ground grading criteria.
 They remained in Division One until a last-place finish in 2014–15 saw them relegated to Division Two.
 The following season saw them finish twelfth, and although they were initially thought to have been promoted back to Division One due to clubs finishing above them having failed ground grading rules, this was later reversed and the club remained in Division Two.
+However, after a sixth-place finish in 2016–17 they were promoted to Division One.

+In 2022–23 Amersham finished fourth in Division One, qualifying for the promotion play-offs.
+However, they were beaten 4–0 by Rugby Borough in the semi-finals.
+At the end of the season the club were transferred to Division One of the Combined Counties League.
+The following season saw the club win the division with 111 points, earning promotion to the Premier Division North.

 Ground

 The club initially played at Barn Meadow, and soon began using the adjacent Eagle pub as a base.
 In 1920 they moved to Spratleys Meadow, which was leased from the club's first president, Squire Tyrwhitt Drake, for an initial £10 per year.
 The lease was bought by George Brazil in 1953, with Brazil also becoming club president; the lease was later transferred to the Brazil Trust and runs to 2097.

 New dressing rooms were opened in 1930s and a new stand built in 1935.
 During World War II the council used the changing rooms as an emergency mortuary.
 A clubhouse was added in 1968, with a wooden classroom building purchased from a private school.
 Floodlights were installed in 1977 and the clubhouse extended in 1983.
 The Great Storm of 1987 saw the stand blown into the nearby allotments and it was not until 1997 that a new stand was opened by ex-England manager Graham Taylor to replace it.
 The allotments were later converted into youth team pitches for the club.
 During the 2006–07 season new changing rooms were built and the slope on the pitch was levelled, with Amersham playing at Beaconsfield SYCOB while Spratleys Meadow was unavailable.